philip-s/SDM630-MCT-Modbus-v2-Domoticz-plugin/README.md

 If needed modify some parameters (defaults will do) and click add.<br>
 Hint: Set reading interval to 0 if you want updates per "heartbeat" of the system (aprox 10s in my case).<br>
 Hint: The default interval of one minute is usually enough precise for most of the cases.<br>
+5. Select your modbus USB dongle from list, should be something like /dev/serial/by-id/usb-1a86_USB2.0-Ser_-if00-port0<br>
+6. Set baudrate to 4800 and Minutes between update interval to 2 (might not work if set to 1 minute, propadbly beacuse there is alot of data to acuire) <br>
-5. Go to devices tab, there you will find all of grid parameters as devices.
+7. Go to devices tab, there you will find all of grid parameters as devices.
 Add do domoticz the one you need using red arrow (usually not all of them are necessary).
 By default the main ones are already set to be visible.
 ## Updating
 ```
 cd ~/domoticz/plugins/SDM630-MCT-Modbus-v2-Domoticz-plugin/